 Empanadas Tucumanas are essentially tiny, homemade meat pies with a bit of egg and lot of wonderful spice.
 Chorizo Sausage cut this popular spicy sausage into bite-sized chunks, add toppings, and you've made the perfect appetizer.

-Pizza a Caballo is a "pizza sandwich," made with two very different kinds of dough.
+Pizza a caballo is a "pizza sandwich," made with two very different kinds of dough.

-Fainá with Chorizo, Blue Cheese, and Spinach is similar to a flatbread pizza – but with a twist.
+Fainá with chorizo, blue cheese, and spinach is similar to a flatbread pizza – but with a twist.
 The flatbread portion of the dish is made with flour derived from chickpeas, and the topping is delicious!

 02 of 05

-Chimichurri Sauce, featuring garlic and parsley, is a terrific accompaniment for meat, chicken, and fish.
+Argentinian-style chimichurri sauce, featuring garlic and parsley, is a terrific accompaniment for meat, chicken, and fish.

-Grilled Provolone Cheese is a smoky, delicious treat and a wonderful side dish to accompany a full meal.
+Grilled provolone cheese is a smoky, delicious treat and a wonderful side dish to accompany a full meal.

 Picada Argentina is a plate of tasty meats, cheeses, and other treats intended to shared and eaten with the fingers.